Configure TLS/SSL

 and 8084

-, please ensure that this does not affect your business.
+.
+Make sure that the deletion does not affect your business.

-- To access the deployment details, click on the delete button for the certificate in the
+- Click the delete icon for the certificate in the TLS/SSL Config section.

-section. - Click on "OK" in the dialog to complete the deletion.
+- Click OK in the dialog to complete the deletion.

 openssl req \